GTAmodding/gta3script-specs/SPECIFICATION.md

 Local variables cannot have the same name as any global variable.

+A variable shall not have the same name as a string constant.

 **Semantics**

 This command declares one or more names with the specified storage duration, data type, and array dimensions.